 A good example of a common activity in which deconcentration of attention occurs to a certain extent is driving a car.
 Concentrating on anything for too long while driving is dangerous.
 Instead, a driver spreads attention on everything in front of him and around him, without focusing on anything in particular.
 It is very interesting to notice how deconcentrated attention pinpoints whatever requires concentrative attention at any given moment.

 This type of deconcentration allows holding attention to a large system that consists of many elements.
-It allows the data to be structured in a dimensional manner by providing an opportunity to maintain attention on multiple points of view simultaneously.
+It allows the data to be structured in a dimensional manner by providing an opportunity to maintain attention to multiple points of view simultaneously.
 It also provides a way to interact with background thinking because deconcentrated attention is a better tool to track elusive and vague background mental signals.

-One way to see the difference between the concentration and deconcentration is to see it as a difference between the foreground and background.
+One way to see the difference between concentration and deconcentration is to see it as a difference between the foreground and background.
 Concentration (conscious) is the tool to work with the foreground.
 Deconcentration (subconscious) is the tool to work with the background.

 With background thinking a mind is given a goal, loaded with data, and after some time (days, weeks, months, years), the result appears.
 Although a partitioner may not notice any progress at all, at some point the solution simply appears, seemingly out of nowhere.
 Psychologically speaking background thinking is the use of “subconscious” resources for storing and processing information.